Dragon Page “Cover to Cover”

 As of December 2014, The Dragon Page is closed.
 No more episodes of "Cover to Cover", no more book reviews.

 There will also continue to be some book reviews and news coverage at Slice of SciFi, but not as featured as it was here or at any of the above sites and podcasts.
+Whether a new books show comes along remains to be seen.

 Thank you all for your opinions, conversations, contributions and support over the years.